minhhoang270695/IC_Addons/IC_Addons/IC_GameSettingsFix_Extra/README.md

 ## Info

 Just a bit of information telling you how many times the addon has fixed your settings for you during the current session - and the location of your settings file in-case you wish to make any other changes yourself.

+___

+## On Demand

+This contains a button which will let you fix the settings... well... on-demand.
+You press the button - the settings get fixed.

+> [!WARNING]
+> *This will not work if the game is on.*